-This is table #2 and these are
+This is table #2 and these

-freak elk antlers.
-The ones to
+are freak elk antlers.
+The

-your left are antlers that never
+ones to your left are

-made a main beam.
+main beam.
 They only

-have a guard tine, and some of
+have a guard tine, and

-them are over 30 inches long.
+some of them are over 30

-The two right in front are off the
+in front are off the same

-same bull two years in a row.
+bull two years in a row.

 The middle ones are short